ironhack-labs/lab-javascript-memory-game/README.md

 <br>

-#### The layout and the logic files
+### Iteration 3: DOM & Interactions

-When the logic is down, you will move forward to `src/index.js` and work on the DOM interactions.
+Once you have completed the implementation of the memory game logic or functionality, you will move forward to `src/index.js` and work on the DOM interactions.

 What do we consider as interaction is what happens when the user clicks on the card:

 - how do we get the movement/flipping sides effect,